clux/kubecon2022/source/slides.md

 ### Lacks

 - apiconfigurations
-- structs not ideal yet
+- structs not ideal yet - not all generic
 - protobuf work